How to Create and Specify a System

 Once you have created and specified your system, you may push the Estimate button on the toolbar to bring up the System Estimation dialog.

-The drop-down menu marked Estimation Method provides you with several options for the estimation method.
+The drop-down menu marked Estimation provides you with several options for the estimation method.
 You may choose from one of a number of methods for estimating the parameters of your specification.

 GMM Settings